Assisting Seniors in Maintaining Independence

 Pathways to Community Living in Illinois was developed under the Money Follows the Person Rebalancing Demonstration, which was authorized by the Deficit Reduction Act of 2005 and extended under Section 2403 of the Affordable Care Act.
 Under Money Follows the Person guidelines, the Pathways to Community Living initiative seeks to increase the use of community services and rebalance the state’s long term care systems by providing appropriate, person-centered services for individuals interested in transitioning from institutional settings to qualified home and community based settings.
 To make a referral: https://mfp.hfs.illinois.gov/mfpreferral.

-Mercyhealth at Home is here to help you or a loved one find the Older Adult Services program that you may need.
-To learn more about Mercyhealth’s Older Adult Services, or to make a referral, call (815) 971-3502.
+Mercyhealth at Home is here to help you or a loved one find the Older Adult Services program you may need.
+To learn more about Mercyhealth at Home’s Older Adult Services, or to make a referral, call (815) 971-3502.